Getting Around in Seattle

 Operated by Sound Transit, the Link light rail system is limited but is a fast way to get around.
 Currently consisting of two lines (Central Link and Tacoma Link), extensions are planned for the future.

 Although most residents of Seattle don’t use the service on a regular basis, it is useful for expats who travel for business and need to access the airport.
-It is the fastest and most affordable way to get to the airport.

-This tram service consists of two lines: the South Lake Union Streetcar and the First Hill Streetcar.
+The Seattle tram service consists of two lines: the South Lake Union Streetcar and the First Hill Streetcar.
 Trams arrive every 10 to 15 minutes, depending on time of day.

 Washington state operates the largest fleet of ferries in the US and runs both passenger and vehicle ferries.
 Services are regular and it isn't uncommon to commute via the ferry.